FAVOURITE WILSONS PROMONTORY PHOTO SPOTS

 Not a stop as such, but I've stayed here both times I visited the prom, it's a fairly large property, so if you have trouble getting a room closer to the park, this is a great option.

 The rooms are comfy and warm with all the amenities, the staff are friendly and warm.
 They have a *wonderful* restaurant on site, that serves really great food.
 Not cheap, but *great* quality if you want to treat yourself.
 I recommend you book when you arrive as they fill out quickly.
-I've eaten here both times after a LONG day on the prom while I've been going through all my images.
-The town of Foster has a couple of supermarkets so you can stock up on food for breakfast if you're getting up super early, or to take with you to the prom.
+Foster has a couple of supermarkets so you can stock up on food for breakfast if you're getting up super early, or to take with you to the prom.
 There are a couple of restaurants and cafes here too.
-Prom Country Lodge rooms have a microwave, plates and cutlery if you want something on the cheaper side.
+The rooms have a microwave, plates and cutlery if you want something on the cheaper side.

 (C) The Big Drift